rust-lang/rfcs/text/3127-trim-paths.md

 [summary]: #summary

-Cargo should have a [profile setting](https://doc.rust-lang.org/cargo/reference/profiles.html#profile-settings) named `trim-paths` to sanitise absolute paths introduced during compilation that may be embedded in the compiled binary executable or library, and optionally in the separate debug symbols file (depending on `split-debuginfo` settings).
+Cargo should have a [profile setting](https://doc.rust-lang.org/cargo/reference/profiles.html#profile-settings) named `trim-paths` to sanitise absolute paths introduced during compilation that may be embedded in the compiled binary executable or library.

 `cargo build` with the default `release` profile should not produce any host filesystem dependent paths into binary executable or library.
-But it will retain the paths in separate debug symbols file, if one exists, to help debuggers and profilers locate the source files.
+But it will retain the paths inside separate debug symbols file, if one exists, to help debuggers and profilers locate the source files.

 To facilitate this, a new flag named `--remap-path-scope` should be added to `rustc` controlling the behaviour of `--remap-path-prefix`, allowing us to fine tune the scope of remapping, specifying paths under which context (in macro expansion, in debuginfo or in diagnostics)